astoeckel/led-controller/README.md

 This board is my first attempt at building a driver for high-power LEDs.
 LEDs in general must be driven with a constant current.
 A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for LEDs used in lighting applications.
 A commonly used constant current source circuit with high efficiency is the so called [buck converter](https://en.wikipedia.org/wiki/Buck_converter).

-Here, I designed a low-side switched buck converter from scratch without any specialized circuitry.
+Here, I designed a low-side switched buck converter from scratch which does not rely on any specialized circuitry.
 Bare in mind that you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
 However, they lack most of the learning experience.

 The entire circuit was first designed on a bread board.
 Should you *really* intend to use it, I'd strongly recommend to make yourself familiar with the circuit on a bread board first―though in that case you should go with a stripped down one-channel version.